Privacy by default

 Implementation in practice

-2. Granular privacy settings: Users should have detailed control over their privacy settings, with the most privacy-friendly options preselected.
+2. granular privacy settings: Users should have granular control over their privacy settings, with the most privacy-friendly options pre-selected.

 5. Privacy-friendly default configurations: Products and services should be delivered in such a way that they use the most privacy-friendly settings by default.